 Grey = Grey

 And if both sides of the value proposition are equal, by all means go with the easier of the two.
 Husbands, friends, families, and lives are hard work…at least if you’re doing them right.

 I was always curious about what my ex-wife would do after our divorce, when she’d have the freedom, the money, and the time to pursue whatever she wanted most in life.
 And, sure enough, she went after exactly what she’d wanted all along.
 And now she lives on the Island of the Colorblind, leading a grey life, with grey people, doing grey things.
 And she’s perfectly happy.
-Grey is popular.
 Grey is fashionable.
 Grey is sophisticated.
 Grey is the new black.
 And with all people of color long gone from her life, she no longer has to worry that the word “blue” will come up in a conversation and trigger some vague sense of just how much she has lost.

 As for me, I give thanks every day that I’m no longer on the Island of the Colorblind.
 I lived in those shades of grey for a while and being surrounded by all the lies and the artifice and the relativism and the self-indulgence and the manufactured drama just about killed me.
 After you’ve lived in the shades of grey for a while, you see them for what they really are: varying degrees of the absence of light.